 Paula is married to Dr. Clarke and helped open Ringgold Animal Hospital in 2003.
 She holds a Bachelor of Science in Nursing (BSN) and worked in the field of human medicine for many years after serving in the Army.
-Paula manages the day-to-day operations of the hospital, as well as assisting in rooms and surgery.
-The Clarkes share their home with two cats and a dog named Jack (he can be seen lounging under the clinic's front desk most days!).
-They also have two children - a son who lives in Seattle, and a daughter who is attending pharmacy school.
+Paula manages the day-to-day operations of the hospital, as well as assisting in rooms and surgery as needed.

 Kittie joined us in 2010 as a veterinary technician; in addition, she maintains our social media sites and our website.
-She is also currently pursuing an Associate in Applied Science - Veterinary Technology, and will soon take the Veterinary Technician National Examination to become a Licensed Veterinary Technician (LVT).
+She has an Associate in Applied Science - Veterinary Technology, and will soon take the Veterinary Technician National Examination to become a Licensed Veterinary Technician (LVT).
 She has a particular interest in nutrition and behavior, and serves as our diabetes educator for newly diagnosed diabetic pets.

 She lives in La Fayette with her husband, son and step-daughter, as well as several dogs, cats, horses, chickens, a rat, a pot-bellied pig, and a parrot.
 She enjoys knitting, sewing, and crafting, as well as spending time outside with her family.

 Colby joined our team in 2009 as a veterinary technician.
-She currently works at the clinic only on Saturdays and dedicates the rest of her time to raising her children.
+She currently works at the clinic only on Saturdays.
+During the week, she is a human phlebotomy technician at a local testing labortory.

 She lives in Chickamauga with her husband, daughter, and son.
-They have a dog named Rose (pictured) who loves to visit the clinic whenever possible, and a flock of chickens.
+They have a Dachshund named Rose who loves to visit the clinic whenever possible, and a flock of chickens.
 Colby enjoys yoga, gardening, being outdoors, and working on projects around the house.

 Ross joined the Ringgold Animal Hospital in 2016 as a veterinary technician.
 He had previously worked in animal hospitals as well as animal control.
 He is currently attending Penn Foster College in pursuit of an Associate in Applied Science in order to become a Licensed Veterinary Technician (LVT).

-He lives in Ringgold with his girlfriend and their two dogs.
+He lives in Ringgold with his fiance` and their three dogs.
 He enjoys hunting, fishing, and spending time at the lake.

 Simon showed up in the parking lot as a kitten in 2004.
 Before sending him to the shelter, Dr. Clarke decided to test him for Feline Leukemia and FIV and vaccinate him so that he would have the best chance possible at getting adopted.
 The little orange kitten purred and kneaded his paws during the blood draw, successfully tugging at Dr. Clarke's heart and securing him the position of "designated blood donor" cat at the clinic (he has yet to donate any blood!).